How to pay

 If you're a paying parent, there are several ways you can pay child support.
 You can:

 - have deductions made from your Work and Income benefit

 - pay in person by cash, cheque or EFTPOS at any Westpac branch

 - arrange for your employer to make deductions from your wages each payday

-If you're a paying parent living in Australia you will find more information about making payments in our Paying parents who live in Australia (IR158) factsheet.
-You'll find this under "Forms and guides".
+If you're a paying parent living in Australia you will find more information about making payments in our Child support paying parents who live in Australia (IR158) factsheet.

 If you pay your child support by credit or debit card

 Your payment will go to the most current month.
 Any extra you pay will go to any debt you may have.